9 Inspirational & Positive Ways To Spend New Year’s Alone

 - Depression or unhappiness with their current lifestyle

 As a new year approaches, we’re bombarded with photo dumps from everyone’s weddings, family vacations, new babies, and “totes adorbs” couples pics from the past year.

-It’s hard not to feel lonely or a bit depressed seeing what others have that you don’t, and it’s easy to spiral straight into a case of New Year’s depression as a result.
+It’s hard not to feel lonely seeing what others have that you don’t, and it’s easy to spiral straight into a case of New Year’s depression as a result.

 Not to mention the traditional New Year’s Eve kiss, despised by single people across the globe.

 In fact, if you’re attending a party — single and alone — the thought of sharing a kiss with a random stranger (or having no one to kiss) can fill you with New Year’s Eve anxiety before you’ve even set foot out the door.

 I can relate.
 I’ll be spending this New Year’s Eve without a romantic partner for the first time in eight years.

 Despite that change in relationship status, I won’t be crying on New Year’s Eve.

 As it turns out, bringing in the new year alone isn’t the end of the world — and in fact, has opened a world of possibilities that I’d never considered before.

 If you’re wondering what to do on New Year’s alone, I can tell you from firsthand experience that there are plenty of options on hand.